 Whether you have been to the Flynn or not, no matter your background, we encourage you to take part and make your mark on our gallery walls.
 A Portrait Without Borders brings people and faces together in one space, linking the community together through art, and potentially reuniting people who haven't been in the same room together for some time.
 This is also a chance to make a connection with the Flynn, to project yourself inside the building just before we welcome the community back to reunite and rally around the arts at our opening night party.

-The robots will start drawing by October 9, the mural will finish and be revealed at our Grand Reopening Celebration on October 23.
-We will livestream the robots in progress several times during the process, so follow along and look for familiar faces as the gallery walls fill up with portraits of people from all over our community.
+The robots start drawing October 9 and the mural will be completed and revealed at our Grand Reopening Celebration on October 23.
+You can watch the livestream of the robots in progress right now.
+Follow along and look for familiar faces as the gallery walls fill up with portraits of people from all over our community.

 A Portrait Without Borders is created and produced by Kaleider, a production studio based in Exeter, UK, led by artist Seth Honnor and producer Katie Keeler.
 Kaleider combines installation, live performance, and digital to design artworks for audiences in cities, festivals, venues, and public spaces all over the world.
 In the last 5 years, Kaleider has performed 144 international gigs in 14 countries on 5 continents to more than 65,000 people.

 If you're in Downtown Burlington, you can walk by the Flynn and see Kaleider's robots drawing a one-of-a-kind mural on the gallery walls.